 Finance at the Simon School deals with problems of corporate financial policy, individual consumption-investment choices, and capital market equilibrium in an uncertain environment.
 The principles of price theory, mathematics, and statistics provide the basis for analyzing these problems.
-In particular, close attention is given to investor-management behavior induced by utility maximization how this behavior is affected by information, regulation, and contractual arrangements and the implications of these considerations for systematic, measurable phenomena in financial markets.
-The methodological approach taken at the Simon School places strong emphasis on formal modeling of these problems and empirical testing of alternative theories.
+The methodological approach taken at the Simon School places strong emphasis on formal modeling of problems and empirical testing of alternative theories.

 The first year is designed to give students solid training in microeconomics and econometrics and to introduce them to the basic issues in finance.
 The Finance Seminars introduce students to the current research topics.
 Students will be required to take courses offered by the Simon School as well as University of Rochester.
 First year students are required to take the Core Exam, which is given in June.
 Alternatively, students can take an Economic Sequence through the University of Rochester in place of the Core Exam.
 Students are also required to prepare a first year research paper that they will present in the fall of the second year.